-We continue to invest in research and development for our SR Carnosyn® sustained release delivery system.
+We continue to invest in research and development for our SR CarnoSyn® sustained release delivery system.
 We believe SR CarnoSyn® may provide a unique opportunity within the growing Wellness and Healthy Aging markets.
-We launched efforts to sell SR CarnoSyn® into the Wellness and Healthy Aging markets in early fiscal 2019 and while we have not yet had substantive sales into this market, we believe our recent efforts to refine our formulations and product offerings will be positively received and result in significant opportunity for increased SR CarnoSyn® sales.
+We believe our recent efforts to refine our formulations and product offerings will be positively received and result in significant opportunity for increased SR CarnoSyn® sales.

-To protect our patents and CarnoSyn® business, we incurred litigation and patent compliance expenses of approximately \$2.4 million during fiscal 2019 and \$2.9 million during fiscal 2018.
-The decrease in these legal expenses on a year over year basis was primarily due to the successful resolution of several cases that were settled, including the successful resolution in March 2019 of a case that was appealed to the U.S Court of Appeals for the Federal Circuit.
-During the fourth quarter of fiscal 2019 we started increasing activity related to enforcing our intellectual property rights including through litigation.
-We currently expect our litigation and patent compliance expenses to increase during fiscal 2020 to an annual rate of approximately \$2.5 million to \$3.0 million.
-Our ability to maintain or further increase our beta-alanine royalty and licensing revenue will depend in large part on our ability to develop a market for our sustained release form of beta-alanine marketed under our SR CarnoSyn® trademark, maintain our patent rights, the availability and the cost of the raw material when and in the amounts needed, the ability to expand distribution of beta-alanine to new and existing customers, and continued compliance by third parties with our license agreements, patent and trademark rights.

-During fiscal 2020 we will continue our sales and marketing activities to consumers, customers, potential customers, and brand owners on multiple platforms to promote and reinforce the features and benefits of utilizing CarnoSyn® and SR CarnoSyn® beta-alanine.
+To protect our CarnoSyn® business, we incurred litigation and patent compliance expenses of approximately \$2.0 million during fiscal 2020 and \$2.4 million during fiscal 2019.
+The decrease in these legal expenses on a year over year basis was primarily due to the successful resolution of several cases that were settled and the successful completion of an effort to gain New Dietary Ingredient status from the FDA on our patented CarnoSyn® beta-alanine.
+We currently expect our litigation and patent compliance expenses to decrease during fiscal 2021 to an annual rate of approximately \$1.0 million to \$1.5 million.
+Our ability to maintain or further increase our beta-alanine royalty and licensing revenue will depend in large part on our ability to develop a market for our sustained release form of beta-alanine marketed under our SR CarnoSyn® trademark, maintain our patent rights, the availability and the cost of the raw material when and in the amounts needed, the ability to expand distribution of beta-alanine to new and existing customers, and continued compliance by third parties with our license agreements and our patent, trademark and other intellectual property rights.
+During fiscal 2021, we will continue our sales and marketing activities to consumers, customers, potential customers, and brand owners on multiple platforms to promote and reinforce the features and benefits of utilizing CarnoSyn® and SR CarnoSyn® beta-alanine.